 The following clothing allows me to be comfortable at all actively levels when the temperature is 25F or warmer, and colder if I am engaged in high aerobic activities like running or cross country skiing.

 Montbell Peak Dry Shell (2021) made from Shakedry.
 I can actually wear it and not be soaked by sweat when active!
-I can do a zone 2 run for two hours in 48F rain with just 1 gram of water accumulating in my running shirt.
-Completely waterproof, doesn’t wet out.
+I have done zone 2 runs for >2 hours in 48F rain with just 1 gram of water accumulating in my running shirt.
+Waterproof and doesn’t wet out.
 Works well as a wind shell.
 Alas Shakedry is somewhat fragile and is being discontinued… hope something equally performant comes out soon.
-In the mean time I have picked up a few Shakedry jackets for when my Peak Dry wears out.
-This jacket pulled from my “stash” when my GoreWear R7 Shakedry’s zipper failed.
-The Montbell is heavier, but has a bit more room for insulation under it, a better hood, and a lot less “branding” logos.
+In the mean time I have picked up a few Shakedry jackets for my “stash” for when my Peak Dry wears out.
+This jacket was pulled from my stash when my GoreWear R7 Shakedry’s zipper failed.
+The Montbell is heavier, has a bit more room for insulation under it, a better hood, and a lot less ugly “branding”.
 Other options are discussed in my post about rain gear.

 Macpac Nitro Pullover (2021) Made from Polartec Alpha Direct (90gsm).
 Highly breathable and dries super fast.
 Very light insulate without a shell, surprisingly warm under a shell.
 Great when active in cold conditions.
 I can feel air flow at walking speed in still air.
 Worn whenever my shirt isn’t warm enough.
 I am comfortable sitting in 68F wearing the Nitro and a tee-shirt, but when I pull up the hood and layer on a shell I am comfortable down to 40F doing light work (walking <2mph).
 There are lots of good options for an insulation layer.

 Montbell Plasma 1000 Down Vest (2021) Incredibly light weight vest which provides moderate insulation for my core.
 I have the Japanese version which has pockets.
 With a long sleeve shirt and shell I am comfortable down to around 40F.
-When combined with a tee-shirt, Macpac Nitro, and GoreWear R7 Shell allows me to be comfortable while walking do to 25F.
+When combined with a tee-shirt, Macpac Nitro, and a shell allows me to be comfortable while walking down to 25F.
 Combined with Nitro and Micro Puff keeps me warm enough in any winter conditions I am likely to encounter in the next few years.
+More acceptable looking over button down shirt / under blazer than my hoodie.
 Less than perfect for me: cut is a bit too boxy the neck doesn’t seal well.

-Enlightened Gear Visp Rain Mittens – not shown (2022) Super minimalist rain protection from hands.
-Keeps my hand comfortable from a bit below freezing to around 50F when engaged in modest activity up to zone 2 workout.
+Enlightened Gear Visp Rain Mittens – not shown (2022) Super minimalist protection from hands.
+Keeps my hand comfortable from freezing to around 50F when engaged in modest activity up to zone 2 workout.

 Household Items

 The following are used whenever they can be easily transported to where we are staying for >2 weeks.
-If we are flying to a destination, they live in the trunk of our car.
-Also have some things for the kitchen which are discussed in my nomad post.
+If we are flying to a destination, they are stored in our car.

 Withering Body WiFi Scale (2014) makes it easy to track weight which is well integrated to Garmin, Fitbit, MyFitnessPal, LoseIt, and numerous other health tracking eco-systems.
 Body composition numbers not accurate.
 Having trouble getting it to switch WiFi networks.

 ChiliPad (2019) which cools or warms water which flows through a mattress topper.
 I need to be significantly colder than Jackie to sleep soundly.
-I had problems with the heat exchanger isn’t able to dump enough heat in the summer to hit the cooling target when the unit was under the bed, but it has been fine when sitting out.
+When under our bed the heat exchanger not able to hit the cooling target when the unit was under the bed, but it has been fine when sitting out.
 We tried an eightsleep system which much quieter but not worth the added cost to us.
 I didn’t find the automatic temperature adjustment of the eight sleep particularly helpful and the sleep tracking wasn’t significantly better than my Garmin watch.

 Pulse Flex Wireless Speaker (2017 & 2022) allows us to have synchronized whole house music and plays nicely with other BlueSound products.
 We have the original Flex speaker and the updated Flex 2i.
 It also supports inputs via USB, Bluetooth, AUX, a number of streaming services like Spotify, and many free sites via URIs.
 Has a iOS and Android remote control app which works but has a somewhat awkward UI.
 Controls on the top let you select one of 5 user-defined “channels” without using the remote.
 I have the optional battery pack so it can be used in our backyard.
-It can be used away from its home, but you have to reconfigure its WiFi settings which is a pain.
 Sound quality is significantly less than KEF LS50 but better than most portable speakers.
 When using them away from home primarily play lossless music which is stored on a thumb drive plugged into the back of the speaker.
 For people who aren’t using Roon, I would recommend Sonos: for its lower price point, better streaming options, and slightly more processed sound quality which everyone but audio purists like me typically prefer.
 Even cheaper are products from Audio Pro.

-MacBook Pro 14-inch (2006/2021) Holds the family’s data “archive”.
-All our pictures, videos, ripped CDs, digitized books, and documents.
+MacBook Pro 14-inch (2006/2021) Holds the family’s archives: pictures, videos, ripped CDs, digitized books, and documents.
 There are better performing laptops for the money, but the touch pad is more usable than most laptops and OS X provides high quality commercial applications and full UNIX tooling.
 I have made it through many OS upgrades without problems and have never had to wipe the disk and reinstall the operating system.
-I select a configuration with enough storage for 2x my documents, music, and photos (which was 4tb at the time of purchase) and the maximum memory available which has allowed me to use the same MacBook Pro for ~5 years before I feel the need for a faster machine and/or am running out of space.
+I select a configuration with enough storage for 2x my current usage (4tb at the time of purchase) and the maximum memory available which has allowed me to use the same MacBook Pro for ~5 years before I feel the need to upgrade.
 My wife is still happily using my 2012 MacBook Pro.
 Only downside is size and weight.
 I hope Apple brings back an ultra-portable someday.

 I leave some items in car trunk in case we encounter unexpected conditions.
-I rarely use these items, but have often loaned them out to friends who weren’t prepared for the weather we encountered.
+I rarely use these items personally, but have often loaned them out to friends who weren’t prepared for the weather we encountered.

 Linen Towel* (2020) Lighter weight, dries faster, and less likely to get smelly than a traditional cotton terrycloth towel, but isn’t as soft.